infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

   - Encourage Women to eat well and take enough rest.
   - Encourage girls to go to higher school and learn.
   - Try to stop physical or mental abuse of women.
-  - Do not ignore women&#39;s health complaints.
+  - Do not ignore women's health complaints.
   - Raise your boys and girls with equal respect and love.

 ## Organising A Group Meeting